-At St. Petersburg College’s Board of Trustees meeting on Tuesday, April 21, officials from the college and the City of St. Petersburg announced a new partnership to bolster training for early childcare professionals within designated areas of the city.
+At St. Petersburg College’s Board of Trustees meeting on Tuesday, June 16, officials from SPC and the Juvenile Welfare Board of Pinellas County announced a new partnership to strengthen training for early childcare professionals and better prepare young learners.

-Officials with the SPC College of Education and the SPC Foundation worked with the City to develop the partnership, in which the city is contributing $49,200 that will be used to fund tuition scholarships for SPC’s Early Childhood Education program.
-The aim is to help improve school readiness rates and close achievement gaps by preparing local childcare workers to provide high quality early childhood education.
+Officials with SPC’s College of Education and the SPC Foundation worked with the Juvenile Welfare Board (JWB) to develop the partnership, in which JWB is providing $54,000 to fund 30 scholarships for students to earn certificates through the college’s Early Childhood Education program.
+The intent is to improve school readiness rates and close achievement gaps by preparing local childcare workers to provide high quality early childhood education.

-Scholarships will be available for 30 individuals who are currently working 20 hours per week or more in licensed early childhood care centers (residential or commercial) within the following zip codes: 33701, 33705, 33711 and 33712.
-The scholarships will fund 12 credit hours for classes taken on the Clearwater Campus, to prepare the students toward a certificate in early childcare development, with specializations in Infants and Toddlers or Preschool.
+Scholarships will be available for childcare workers currently working 20 hours or more in licensed early childcare centers (residential or commercial) in Pinellas County (as identified by JWB).
+The scholarships will fund up to 12 credit hours for classes taken on the Clearwater Campus, to prepare the students toward a certificate in early childcare development, with specializations in Infants and Toddlers or Preschool.
 Both 12-hour certificates can be counted toward SPC’s Early Childhood Education A.S. degree.

 “The benefits and the value of this partnership will extend far beyond the student recipients, as they go back to their workplace and better prepare our earliest learners,” said Frances Neu, Executive Director, SPC Foundation.
 “Then we’ll see the real benefits,” she said.